DislabNJU/Spark/README.md

 ![Architecture](https://github.com/DislabNJU/Spark/blob/branch-2.0/oneslide.png)

 ### What is semi-clairvoyance?
 Semi-clairvoyance means the the task scheduler in the job only has partitial knowledge of future characteristics, as contrary to the complete prior knowledge of the job structure.
-The semi-clairvoyance assumption is more gerenal and practical, and it captures the
+The semi-clairvoyance assumption is more practical, and it captures the key universally useful information of all-kind applications.
+Specifially, the only available information includes resource requirement and processing time of tasks in available stages.

 How Cobra works?
 ===